Bewley’s landlord brings legal action seeking €747,000 in rent arrears

 The cafe did not reopen after certain restrictions on businesses were lifted late last month.

-Since late April, the defendant had not engaged in any meaningful way with RGRE or broker an agreement to try and save the cafe business, counsel said.
+Since late April, the defendant had not engaged in any meaningful way with RGRE or brokered an agreement to try to save the cafe business, counsel said.

-As a result, rent, plus interest, totalling some €747,000 is due and owing to RGRE and the landlord does not have possession of the property, counsel said.
+As a result, rent, plus interest, totalling some €747,000 was due and owing to RGRE and the landlord did not have possession of the property, counsel said.

-The rent is substantial and his client has obligations to other third parties, he said.
+The rent was substantial and his client had obligations to other third parties, he said.

 The judge gave RGRE permission to apply next Monday to have the action admitted to the Commercial Court list.